gohugoio/hugo/content/en/getting-started/quick-start.md

 It is recommended to have [Git installed](https://git-scm.com/downloads) to run this tutorial.

-For other approaches learning Hugo like book or a video tutorial refer to the [external learning resources](/getting-started/external-learning-resources/) page.
+For other approaches to learning Hugo (like books or video tutorials), refer to the [external learning resources](/getting-started/external-learning-resources/) page.
 {{% /note %}}

 ## Step 1: Install Hugo